 LIBS 7010 is offered as a part of the following programs:

 Interested in being notified about future offerings of LIBS 7010 - The Literature of Leadership: Reading Leadership Texts, Paradigms and Strategies?
-If so, fill out the information below and we'll notify you by email.
+If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.